-Through its infancy and adolescence, mankind has experienced many strange things; at times, its limited understanding failed to find a parallel.
+Mankind has experienced many strange things for which no parallel could be found.
 In 1972, author and UFO researcher J. Allen Hynek categorized and defined the many experiences people claimed to have had with aliens and unidentified flying objects.
-His book “The UFO Experience, A Scientific Journey” provides the following outline:
+His book The UFO Experience: A Scientific Journey provides the following outline:

 Close Encounters of the First Kind: visual sighting of a UFO